 Step 1: Review Your Records

 Many consumers are enrolled in online banking or have old credit card statements.
 Dig out records to determine where your money went last year.
-Reviewing funds spent on gifts, groceries, dining out and travel could help you spot where you went overboard and can afford to cut back.
+Reviewing funds spent on gifts, groceries, dining out, and vacation travel could help you spot where you went overboard and can afford to cut back.

 If you have a large family, think about a Secret Santa exchange, where each relative draws the name of another and buys a gift only for that person.
-Amplify Credit Union suggests buying gifts that couples can enjoy together instead of an item for each person.
+If you’re shopping for a couple, consider getting something they can both enjoy (instead of individual items for each).

-Retailers spend enormous sums promoting holiday sales, especially those on Black Friday, the big shopping day after Thanksgiving Day.
+Retailers spend enormous sums promoting holiday sales - especially on Black Friday, the big shopping day after Thanksgiving Day.
 But scratch the surface and you may find those deals are not necessarily what they’re cracked up to be.

 Use price-tracking programs to monitor the prices of goods from reputable merchants.
 Other mobile apps can help you track your recent purchases and monitor sudden price reductions that could net you a refund or alert you to product recalls.

-Credit cards can be handy, but could leave you in debt if you can’t pay off the full balance at the end of the billing cycle.
+Credit cards are handy, but they can also leave you in debt if you don’t pay off the full balance at the end of the billing cycle.
 According to the Federal Reserve, cardholders who carry balances pay an average annual percentage rate of close to 14% in interest.
 Carrying a balance will drag your holiday spending far into the new year.